 No matter the decade, a little skill and a lot of luck have been needed to win a stuffed animal on the midway and thrill-seekers have clamored for paper tickets that admit one on the Tilt-A-Whirl.

-Last year, the fair began a new tradition at its new home, the 150-acre Judge Arthur O. Fisher Park in Jefferson Twp.
+In 2018, the fair began a new tradition at its new home, the 150-acre Judge Arthur O. Fisher Park in Jefferson Twp.